lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

 **The Data**: Identify several possible datasets in this subject area and describe them at a high level.
 Include references.
 If you struggle to find more than one or two datasets, this might mean a Data Science approach to the problem will be challenging.
 Check in with your Educator.

-I received two datasets with anonymized data from a Brazilian bank.
+I received two datasets with anonymized data from former classmates from a Brazilian retail store.
 The dataset 1 (Cards.csv) has 762 rows and 50 columns.
 I still have to check the dataset dictionaries to get more familiar with the data.
 The dataset 2 has 98052 rows, labeled with 0 (97937 genuine transactions) and labeled with 1 (115 fraudulent transactions).
 The datasets are in the Credit-Card-Fraud-Detection-Capstone-Project GitHub repository data folder.

 **The Alternative**: In a few sentences, summarise a problem in an alternative subject area that also interests you.